The Shape of Play: A Public Art Installation

-The Shape of Play, a new public art installation by artist Sari Carel, commissioned by JArts and curated and produced by Now and There Inc, invites us to reflect on the connections between play and the universal search for freedom.
-An engaging multi-media work debuting in the North End, The Shape of Play invites people from across Boston to come, play, question, and explore what freedom means now and what it may look like in the future.
-Conceived in the pre-pandemic world, the project has taken on new importance in a city full of padlocked play spaces and calls us to break down the barriers to freedom our society has built.
+The Shape of Play, a new public art installation by artist Sari Carel, commissioned by the Jewish Arts Collaborative (JArts) and curated and produced by Now + There, invites us to reflect on the connections between play and the universal search for freedom.
+An engaging multi-media work debuting in Boston’s Waterfront Park in the North End, The Shape of Play invites people from across Boston to come, play, question, and explore what freedom means now and what it may look like in the future.
+Conceived in the pre-pandemic world, the project has taken on new importance in a city full of padlocked play spaces and calls on us to break down the barriers to freedom our society has built.
+Combining sculpture and sound to create an engaging multi-sensory experience, The Shape of Play will spark new connections, foster tolerance, and inspire reflection on individual and collective freedoms.

 About the Artist